DynamiteAI/dynamite-nsm/docs/installation/monitor/01_network_interface_configuration.md

 ## Post Configuration
 Once your interfaces are setup.
 Reboot to apply the changes.

-Once the reboot is complete, confirm that both your management and monitoring interfaces are available and up with a tool such as `ifconfig`.
+Once the reboot is complete, confirm that your interface is up with a tool such as `ifconfig`.